...

 Fix the real moisture issue

 If mold keeps returning, cleaning the clothes alone will not solve it.
 You need to fix the damp space that caused the problem in the first place.
-Keeping indoor humidity lower helps prevent mold growth.
+Keeping indoor humidity lower helps reduce the chance of mold growth.

 What Not to Do